 If you have the intuition that it’s really fear that’s holding you back because you’ve already taken a gazillion courses or you’re well established in your field, what are the fears and what are they about?
 What are the consequences (as evidenced in your life) of continuing to let those fears get in the way?
 When you list out what fear is costing you, you’ll probably be far more motivated to find a way to quickly move past what’s holding you back from greater abundance.

 Once you’ve moved past the first two hurdles, you may feel as if you just don’t have the resources to do it.
-If you’re looking at entrepreneurship as a way to bounce back from losing a job - maybe even a situation where you were unfairly terminated and might want to hire an employment lawyer - you may be rather short on cash to invest in a new startup or the manpower to make it happen.
+If you’re looking at entrepreneurship as a way to bounce back from losing a job, you may be rather short on cash to invest in a new startup or the manpower to make it happen.
 Or maybe you launched your solopreneur gig awhile ago and have just been making ends meet.

 One of the biggest mistakes entrepreneurs make is feeling like they need tons of fancy or complicated tech to make money, when that couldn’t be farther from the truth.
 The truth is that you probably don’t need a lot of capital to start you’re business (unless you’re some fancy high-tech startup) and you can use a multitude of free methods to get clients or sell your product.
 Inside my Passion, Launch, Profits! program, I show service-based entrepreneurs, like coaches, creatives and consultants, how to use highly-effective marketing and visibility strategies that don’t cost a dime and some simple, affordable online tools to sell more and even land high-dollar clients.
 Because what matters most isn’t how much money you pour into your business, or what tools you’re using, or even if you have the best looking website.
 What matters is that you get in front of your potential clients consistently, genuinely connect with them and offer a solution they want or need in a way they find virtually irresistible.